aria-ml/dataeval/docs/installation.md

     poetry install --all-extras --with dev --with docs
 ```

-Now that DAML is installed, you can run commands in the poetry virtual environment by prefixing shell commands with poetry run, or activate the virtual environment directly in the shell.
+Now that DataEval is installed, you can run commands in the poetry virtual environment by prefixing shell commands with poetry run, or activate the virtual environment directly in the shell.

 ```pycon
     poetry shell